A bike tour on the Glockner Cycle Path R8

 We were told that there has been a bike rental system throughout Carinthia since this year.
 There are different bikes available at the rental stations.
 Whether normal city bikes, e-bikes or even e-mountain bikes for those who really want to get up high.
 There are also small bikes for children, tandem bikes or even trailers and child seats for the little ones.
 You can even hire the bikes at one station and return them at the next.
 A really great thing, in our opinion.

-In our case, the nearest bike station was at the Penkerwirt in Penk, right on the main road - so you can't miss it.
+In our case, the nearest bike station was at the Penker Wirt in Penk, right on the main street—so you couldn’t miss it.
+(As of summer 2023—bike rentals are no longer available)

 We were greeted warmly there, the bikes were made ready for us and we were even helped to buckle up the children, for whom we were even given a trailer.
 So nothing could stand in the way of our family bike tour through the Möll Valley.